openSVM/agave/docs/src/implemented-proposals/readonly-accounts.md

 ---
-title: Read-Only Accounts
+titwe: wead-onwy accounts
 ---

-This design covers the handling of readonly and writable accounts in the [runtime](../validator/runtime.md).
-Multiple transactions that modify the same account must be processed serially so that they are always replayed in the same order.
-Otherwise, this could introduce non-determinism to the ledger.
-Some transactions, however, only need to read, and not modify, the data in particular accounts.
-Multiple transactions that only read the same account can be processed in parallel, since replay order does not matter, providing a performance benefit.
+t-this design covews t-the handwing o-of weadonwy and w-wwitabwe accounts i-in the [runtime](../validator/runtime.md).
+OwO m-muwtipwe t-twansactions t-that modify the same account must be pwocessed sewiawwy so that they awe awways w-wepwayed in the same owdew. (ꈍᴗꈍ) othewwise, 😳 this couwd i-intwoduce nyon-detewminism to t-the wedgew. 😳😳😳 some twansactions, mya howevew, onwy nyeed to wead, mya and n-not modify, (⑅˘꒳˘) the data in pawticuwaw a-accounts.
+(U ﹏ U) muwtipwe t-twansactions that onwy wead the same account can be pwocessed in pawawwew, mya s-since wepway owdew does nyot mattew, ʘwʘ pwoviding a pewfowmance benefit. (˘ω˘)

-In order to identify readonly accounts, the transaction MessageHeader structure contains `num_readonly_signed_accounts` and `num_readonly_unsigned_accounts`.
-Instruction `program_ids` are included in the account vector as readonly, unsigned accounts, since executable accounts likewise cannot be modified during instruction processing.
+in owdew t-to identify weadonwy accounts, (U ﹏ U) t-the twansaction m-messageheadew stwuctuwe c-contains `num_readonly_signed_accounts` a-and `num_readonly_unsigned_accounts`. ^•ﻌ•^ instwuction `program_ids` awe incwuded in t-the account vectow as weadonwy, (˘ω˘) unsigned accounts, :3 s-since executabwe accounts wikewise cannot be modified duwing instwuction pwocessing. ^^;;

-## Runtime handling
+## wuntime h-handwing

-Runtime transaction processing rules need to be updated slightly.
-Programs still can't write or spend accounts that they do not own.
-But new runtime rules ensure that readonly accounts cannot be modified, even by the programs that own them.
+wuntime twansaction p-pwocessing wuwes n-nyeed to be updated s-swightwy. 🥺 pwogwams stiww can't wwite ow spend accounts that t-they do nyot o-own. (⑅˘꒳˘) but nyew wuntime wuwes ensuwe t-that weadonwy a-accounts cannot be modified, nyaa~~ even b-by the pwogwams that own them.

-Readonly accounts have the following property:
+w-weadonwy accounts have the fowwowing pwopewty:

-- Read-only access to all account fields, including lamports (cannot be credited or debited), and account data
+- w-wead-onwy access to aww account f-fiewds, :3 incwuding wampowts (cannot b-be cwedited o-ow debited), ( ͡o ω ͡o ) and account data

-Instructions that credit, debit, or modify the readonly account will fail.
+instwuctions that cwedit, mya debit, ow modify the weadonwy account wiww faiw. (///ˬ///✿)

-## Account Lock Optimizations
+## a-account wock optimizations

-The Accounts module keeps track of current locked accounts in the runtime, which separates readonly accounts from the writable accounts.
-The default account lock gives an account the "writable" designation, and can only be accessed by one processing thread at one time.
-Readonly accounts are locked by a separate mechanism, allowing for parallel reads.
+t-the accounts moduwe k-keeps twack of c-cuwwent wocked a-accounts in the wuntime, (˘ω˘) which sepawates weadonwy accounts fwom t-the wwitabwe accounts. ^^;; the defauwt account wock gives an account the "wwitabwe" d-designation, (✿oωo) and can onwy be accessed b-by one pwocessing t-thwead at o-one time.
+(U ﹏ U) weadonwy accounts awe w-wocked by a sepawate m-mechanism, -.- a-awwowing fow pawawwew w-weads. ^•ﻌ•^

-Although not yet implemented, readonly accounts could be cached in memory and shared between all the threads executing transactions.
-An ideal design would hold this cache while a readonly account is referenced by any transaction moving through the runtime, and release the cache when the last transaction exits the runtime.
+awthough nyot yet impwemented, rawr weadonwy a-accounts c-couwd be cached i-in memowy and shawed b-between aww t-the thweads executing twansactions. (˘ω˘) an ideaw design wouwd howd t-this cache whiwe a weadonwy account is wefewenced by any twansaction moving thwough the wuntime, nyaa~~ a-and wewease the cache when the wast twansaction exits the wuntime.
+UwU

-Readonly accounts could also be passed into the processor as references, saving an extra copy.
+w-weadonwy accounts c-couwd awso b-be passed into the pwocessow a-as wefewences, :3 saving an extwa copy. (⑅˘꒳˘)